YangLabOSU/XRDutils/README.md

 When plotting, 'rc' being in the filename will generate a rocking curve plot, 'xrr' will generate an xrr plot, and neither of these will generate a default 2theta-omega plot.
 It is not case-sensitive.

 Default figures are generated per subfolder, and are saved as the subfolder name followed by xrd, xrr, or rc.

+If you give the program specific files to plot with extensions, it requires the processed files (with extension .proc.xrd).
+If you just give it folders it will automatically search for these files.